orxngc/dots/README.md

 # orangc's flake
-A smol n' cozy NixOS with Hyprland flake.
+A smol (*not really small; excluding my home folder it is 50GB, I'm trying to reduce this*) n' cozy NixOS with Hyprland flake.

 ## Screenshots
 <details>